Interpretation is a special form of communication that helps people to understand the environment. It can take various forms.

 Outdoor Interpretation Panels

 These are installed at various sites, featuring information, photographs and illustrations.
 Interpretation panels help people to understand and relate to the places they visit.
 They often ‘tell the story’ of a place to provoke people’s interest and engagement with a site.
-The Partnership uses various methods of interpretation to educate people about the Stour Valley and enhance their experiences of the countryside.

 Information about upcoming activities can be found in our activities calendar.